 A mid-layer softshell jacket is also a great idea as it doubles up as an outer shell and protects you against rain, water, and snow – it acts as a second (internal) layer of waterproof and windproof shield that repels water or moisture away from reaching the base layer.

 A lightweight insulated ski jacket is also another good option for mid-layer clothing.
 It is more versatile as compared to fleece and is lighter in weight.
-With the same great heat-retaining property, your lightweight insulated jacket takes minimum space when it is compressed.
+With the same great body heat retaining property, your lightweight insulated jacket takes minimum space when it is compressed.
 This comes in very handy when weight is a concern or you are packing for your ski clothes and have limited space.

 Flexibility and Comfort

-Your middle layer also gives you the flexibility to be used as an outer layer in weather conditions that are not too cold.
+Your middle layer also gives you the flexibility to be used as an outer layer in not too cold weather.
 If you believe the weather conditions do not require a heavy shell and putting on one is just an overkill, you can go for your light wind jacket layer that you could have used as a mid-layer in colder temperatures.

 When going for your mid-layers, make sure the fabric and the layer are breathable.
 This will allow all kinds of sweat and moisture wicked off from you and your base layer to evaporate through this fabric.
 Ventilation is one of the most important factors when deciding upon your mid-layer.